amritg9/Portfolio/Performances/Readme.md

 #### Martial Arts and Rock Climbing
 ##### 2014 - present
 An activity I liked and committed to was Tae Kwon Do.
 It allowed me to develop resilience both physically and mentally.
 I graduated from a junior to receive the [second degree black belt](https://drive.google.com/file/d/1_LiN2xK9HcH4uAK3VS3EK2XSw8G61JbL/view?usp=sharing) in a span of 7 years with Murphy ATA.
 In recent years, I have started pursuing rock climbing and have participated both in indoor and outdoor climbing pursuits and tournaments.
 I motivated a group of my friends to join Summit Gyms and have formed a circle to enjoy this sport; I'm planning to host a charity tournament soon as well.
+[My passion for climbing](https://github.com/amritg9/Portfolio/blob/main/Performances/Climbing.md)

 #### Drama Performer at Bengali Association of DFW
 ##### 2009 - 2019